-Obviously, not all the modules will be used by vgosDbMake and vgosDbCal.
+Obviously, not all the modules will be used by vgosDbMake or vgosDbCalc.
 On the other hand, the design of the software makes it easy to add the functionality of the utilities to the interactive VLBI data editor, vSolve.

-Modification of the software calc will be done in a different way.
-A library that mimics the Mk3 DBH programming interface will be created.
-The library will replace database functions with vgosDb I/O operations.
+Modification of the software calc is done in a different way.
+A library that mimics the Mk3 database programming interface has been created.
+The library replaces database functions with vgosDb I/O operations.
 In this case we do not need to modify calc source code at all, but just need to link the software with the new library.